lerna/lerna/doc/hoist.md

-Unfortunately, some tooling does not follow the module resolution spec closely, and instead assumes or requires that dependencies are present specificially in the local `node_modules` directory.
+Unfortunately, some tooling does not follow the module resolution spec closely, and instead assumes or requires that dependencies are present specifically in the local `node_modules` directory.
 To work around this, it is possible to symlink packages from their hoisted top-level location, to individual package `node_modules` directory.
 Lerna does not yet do this automatically, and it is recommended instead to work